 8 person tents can be a great addition to a wide variety of gear closets, and they are a great balance of having a larger tent but not something that’s too oversized or too difficult to setup.
 They usually will have great features, lots of headroom, and be made of high quality materials that will withstand several years and lots of car camping trips.
-These 8 person tents are the smallest size that allows for two queen air mattresses, and we even have one option that fits three!

-This all adds up to a brand you can trust to make some awesome outdoor gear that will support you through lots of adventures to come.
+The North Face is a great brand that is often part of any extreme outdoor event, from trans-Antarctica expeditions to Everest summits and more.
+They are a leading brand you can trust to make some awesome outdoor gear that will support you through lots of adventures to come.
 We’ve selected their Wawona as the best 8 person tent because of it’s high quality, 3 doors, and oversized vestibule.

-The max interior height of this tent is a generous 6ft.
+We love that the max interior height of this tent is a generous 6ft.
 6in., so even the tallest people in your group can stand up straight inside.
 Even the vestibule itself is about 6 ft. x 6 ft.
 (L x W), so there’s enough space there to store bikes or even use it as a small lounging area with a couple of chairs.

 The tent is actually shaped like a rectangle, where the depth is 8 ft. and the width is 14 ft., which then splits into two rooms with a removable room divider.
 This leaves each room being 7 x 8 feet.